AWS Lambda vs Azure Functions: Serverless Computing

 Let us take a quick view of the steps of writing the lambda code through the console:

-1. Firstly, you will need to open the Functions Page which is available on the Lambda Console.
+- Firstly, we will need to open the Functions Page which is available on the Lambda Console.

 AWS Lambda re-uses the execution environment from the previous invocation while invoking a new function if there are any available which saves time for preparing the execution environment and also allows users to save resources like the number of database connections and creation of a temporary file in the execution environment every time a function runs.